saurabhsp23/spread_trading-rl_model/README.md

 - **Description:**
   - Contains MACD and RSI calculation functions for feature engineering.

-## Customization
-- Update `run_pipeline.py` to modify parameters like:
-  - `lookback`: Number of past timesteps.
-  - `eps_decay`: Rate at which exploration decreases.
-  - `lr`: Learning rate for optimization.

 ## Outputs
 - Training, validation, and test results are saved as CSV files in the project directory.